SanderMertens/flecs/docs/Quickstart.md

 Bob.has(Grows, Pears); // true!
 ```

-The `target` function can be used in C and C++ to get the object for a relation:
+The `target` function can be used in C and C++ to get the object for a relationship:

 ```c
 ecs_entity_t o = ecs_get_target(world, Alice, Likes, 0); // Returns Bob